Film still from Fictional Desires a seven-channel HD video installation which includes faux-fur rugs, vintage television

-Her artistic practice includes painting and drawing, experimental video, and performance.
-Meyer's artistic research creates connections between the history of art, theories of knowledge, technology, and feminism to explore the metaphysics of love and longing.
-Meyer was also a founding and active member of the all-female, artist collective, Subverbal Collective which operated from 2016-2018.
+Her creative practice includes painting and drawing, experimental video, writing and performance.
+Meyer's artistic research creates connections between the history of art, phenomenology, technology, and feminist theory to explore the metaphysics of human emotion.
+Meyer was also a founding and active member of the all-female, artist collective, Subverbal Collective which collaborated from 2016-2018.

 Regionally, her work has been at The Mint Museum, The Ackland Art Museum, CAM, The Carrack, LUMP projects, VAE, and The Anchorlight in North Carolina.
 In Virginia at The Garage, The Bridge PAI, WTVF/Radio IQ Gallery, New City Arts, Art Works Gallery, The IX Building, and Ruffin Gallery at University of Virginia.
 Her work has also appeared at The Carnegie Visual and Performing Arts Center in Covington, Kentucky, Red Ink Studios in San Francisco, and at LACDA in Los Angeles.